-By default, DNS requests are sent to your internet service provider, which directs you to the location of content so your device can then establish a direct connection.
+By default, DNS requests are sent to your internet service provider, which directs you to the content location so your device can establish a direct connection.
 Because ISPs are regional, a website or app can determine your location by analyzing DNS requests.

 Many VPNs leak DNS requests outside of the VPN tunnel, revealing the user’s real IP address and location to websites and apps.
 This is called a DNS leak.

 If you want to ensure that DNS leaks don’t happen, be sure to choose a VPN with strong leak prevention that uses its own private DNS servers.
 All of the VPNs we recommend, including ExpressVPN and Surfshark, come with leak prevention built-in and use private DNS servers.